Locatelli joins Juventus from Sassuolo in transfer worth up to €37.5m

 The club will then be obligated to purchase the midfielder for a €25m (£21m/$29m) fee, which will be payable over three years.

-There is also a maximum of €12.5m (£11m/$15m) in bonusus should Locatelli hit all of his performance-related objectives.
+There is also a maximum of €12.5m (£11m/$15m) in bonuses should Locatelli hit all of his performance-related objectives.

 Locatelli's credentials